 Winner: Tie.
 For the price alone, Sam’s Club wins for membership costs.
 However, you may find that it doesn’t entirely come down to cost for your situation.

 If the annual rebate on the more expensive plans is important, Costco is the winner.
 You can earn up to $1,000 a year vs. $500 with Sam’s Club.

 Based on our household shopping, we usually earn approximately $300 a year from our current Costco membership.
 This comes in the form of a check to use at the store.

 Our Sam’s Club membership often returned a lower rebate check.

 Sam’s Club vs. Costco: Locations

-If you’re considering joining either membership store you need to select one that has a store near you.
+If you’re considering joining either membership store, you need to select one that has a location near you.
 Both are nationwide, but one has more locations.

-Costco is currently located in 47 States in the U.S. There are currently 574 locations, in 482 cities throughout the country as of March 2022.
+Costco is currently located in 47 states nationwide.
+There are 574 locations in 482 cities throughout the country as of March 2022.